Introduction: Super Easy Sourdough Bread

 Caring for your sourdough starter:

 A. I keep my starter in the fridge.
-The night before I want to start making sourdough I take the starter out of the fridge and feed it with flour and water.
+The night before I want to start my sourdough bread I take the starter out of the fridge and feed it with flour and water.
 How much is up to you.
 I tend to go with a sourdough starter with a consistency like thick pancake batter.
 After you are finished making your bread, feed the starter again and put it into the fridge.
-I also often leave the starter
+I also often leave the starter out of the fridge over night to allow it to get more active before putting it back into the fridge.

-Feed the stater at least once a month.
+Feed the starter once a month or so.
 You will find that it slows down if not fed regularly.
 The black liquid that might form is called hooch and can just be poured off or mixed in for a more sour bread.

 1. Increase or decrease the flour to water ratio.
 I sometimes make the dough a bit dryer and knead it a little bit before adding it to the loaf pans.